moov-io/customers/docs/paygate.md

 [Moov PayGate](https://github.com/moov-io/paygate) is used by Customers to initiate micro-deposits with an Originating Depository Financial Institution (ODFI).
-These use a source account to send two credits and a withdraw from remote accounts as a part of account validation.
+In the account validation process, PayGate uses a source account to send two credits and one debit from remote accounts.

 ### Configuration